Geospatial Science, BS

 Program Description

-The Geospatial Science Program prepares graduates with knowledge and skills for a variety of career paths related to the acquisition, analysis, and management of geospatial data and information.
+The Geospatial Science Program, available both in person and online, prepares graduates with knowledge and skills for a variety of career paths related to the acquisition, analysis, and management of geospatial data and information.
 Career paths include pursuing advanced degrees and employment in the fields of Geomatics and Geospatial Information Systems.

 Program Educational Objectives